Organizing Photos

 My Take on This

-I recently got the question in my facebook group if I always recommend “my way” of doing things to my clients, and the answer to that is NO. My clients are not me.
+I recently got the question if I always recommend “my way” of doing things to my clients, and the answer to that is NO. My clients are not me.
 They have different personalities and different photo needs, and I often work with people who prefer that things are done differently or completely opposite to how I organize my own files.
 That’s OK with me.
 I have a pretty complicated hybrid system, but it works for me because I tailored it specifically to what I wanted.
 I doubt my system would work for any of my clients because their goals and preferences are very different from my own.

 There is no right or wrong organizational system in my world.
 That thought probably provokes some of you.
 I guess that just comes from my experience as a general organizer.
 I think that when we start worrying about which system is the best one, we’re having the wrong discussion.
 The questions should always be: can you find your photos?
 Are they safely backed up?
 Does the system you have work for you?
 And does it make organizing your photos fun?